panzerdp/dmitripavlutin.com/content/posts/084-property-exists/index.md

 `hero.name !== undefined` evaluates to `true`, which shows the existence of property.

-On the other side, `hero.realName !== undefined` is `false`, which indicates the `realName` is missing.
+On the other side, `hero.realName !== undefined` is `false`, which indicates that `realName` is missing.

 Comparing with `undefined` to detect the existence of property is a cheap and dirty approach.

-Be aware of false-negative.
+But be aware of false-negatives.
 If the property exists, but has `undefined` value (case, however, rarely happening), comparing against `undefined` evaluates incorrectly to `false`:

 ```javascript
 const hero = {